GovernorFancyPants/desolaterunner/_drafts/race-reports/2016-09-11-race-report-ccc-2016.md

 ![Gate](/images/IMG_1388-1.jpg)

-> "Immediately after I finish a person from the medical team comes up to me checking my pulse and ask me if I'm alright"
+> Immediately after I finish a person from the medical team comes up to me checking my pulse and ask me if I'm alright

 **Finish line**